Consensys/quorum/docs/permissions.md

 # Overview
-Currently when Quorum geth is brought up in `--permissionoed` mode, for establishing p2p connectivity, the nodes check `permissioned-nodes.json` file.
-If the enode id of the node requesting connection is present in this file, the connection is established else it is declined.
+Currently when Quorum geth is brought up in `--permissioned` mode, for establishing p2p connectivity the nodes check `permissioned-nodes.json` file.
+If the enode id of the node requesting connection is present in this file, the p2p connection is established else it is declined.
 The `permissioned-nodes.json` file is updated procedurally whenever a new node joins the network.
 Node permissioning feature will allow the existing nodes to propose a new node to join the network and once majority voting is done on the proposal, it will update the `permissioned-nodes.json` automatically.
-Further the existing nodes can propose any node for deactivation, blacklisting and activating back from a deactivated status.
+Further the existing nodes can propose any node for deactivation, blacklisting and activating a node back from a deactivated status.

 Account permissioning feature introduces controls at account level.
-This will control the type of transactions that a particular account can perform.
+This will control the type of activities that a particular account can perform in the network.

-It should be noted that both the above features will be available when Quorum geth is brought in `--permissioned` mode.
+It should be noted that both the above features will be available when Quorum geth is brought in `--permissioned` mode with the set up as described in the next section.

 ## Set up
-Node permissioning and Account access control is managed by a smart contract [Permission.sol](../controls/permission/Permission.sol).
-The precompiled smart contract is deployed at address `0x000000000000000000032` in network bootup process.
+Node permissioning and account access control is managed by a smart contract [Permission.sol](../controls/permission/Permission.sol).
+The precompiled bytecode of the smart contract is deployed at address `0x000000000000000000020` in network bootup process.
 The binding of the precompiled byte code with the address is in `genesis.json`.
-The initial set of account which will have full access when the network is up, should given as a part of `genesis.json` as shown below:
+The initial set of account that will have full access when the network is up, should given as a part of `genesis.json` as shown below:
 ```
 {
   "alloc": {